lugres/recipe-api/README.md

 The project is based on Udemy course by Mark Winterbottom. https://www.udemy.com/course/django-python-advanced

-*A sneak-peak of the running Recipe API on AWS EC2 instance*:
+### A sneak-peak of the running Recipe API on AWS EC2 instance

 Your connection is always secure, protected by the means of an SSL certificate from Let's Encrypt:
 ![SSL](./demo/01_recipe_api_secure_ssl.png)